Kavin18Data/Customer-Karan-Prediction/README.md

 # Customer-Karan-Prediction

 ### 📌 Problem Statement
-The goal is to predict whether a customer will churn based on historical data.
-Churn means the customer has discontinued the service.
+Telecommunication companies face a significant challenge with customer karan — the phenomenon of customers discontinuing service.
+This project aims to develop a predictive system that can identify customers at high risk of churning based on historical data, including demographics, usage behavior, and service details.
+By accurately predicting karan, the business can take early action to improve customer retention and reduce revenue loss.

 ### 🔍 Dataset Overview
 - Source: IBM Sample Dataset